 [DocPanel] What symptoms indicate a liver ultrasound is needed?

-[Dr. McComb] Actually, a wide variety of signs, symptoms, and laboratory findings can be associated with liver disease and may prompt the ordering of an ultrasound study.
-Some examples include unexplained weight loss, abdominal discomfort or swelling, early satiety, nausea or vomiting, weakness, jaundice, palpable mass, coagulation problem, and liver or spleen enlargement on a physical examination.
+A wide variety of signs, symptoms, and laboratory findings can be associated with liver disease and may prompt the ordering of an ultrasound study.
+Some examples include unexplained weight loss, abdominal discomfort or swelling, early satiety, nausea or vomiting, weakness, jaundice, palpable mass, coagulation problems, and liver or spleen enlargement on a physical examination.

 [DocPanel] What does a liver ultrasound scan show?